The Witcher 3: Definitive Gwent Guide

 Image: GameKyo

 Isn’t this obvious?
-But still, this is a very important aspect when it comes to Mastering and dominating your Gwent games.
+But still, this is a very important aspect of Mastering and dominating your Gwent games.
 Every time you beat someone at Gwent, you will get a new card for your collection.
-But you will have to do more shopping to hunt down all of the Gwent cards available in The Witcher 3: Wild Hunt.
+But you must do more shopping to hunt down all Gwent cards available in The Witcher 3: Wild Hunt.

-Most of the game’s vendors will only have a couple of cards to offer you, although some of them don’t have any.
+Most of the game’s vendors will only have a couple of cards to offer you, although some don’t.
 But keep checking the stock of the traders of Gwent cards, they update their stocks frequently enough to make it worth checking.
-As you buy more cards, you will get the Card Collector achievement as well.
+As you buy more cards, you will also get the Card Collector achievement.

 The Gwent Mini-Game is a great way to play a game within a game, forcing players to adapt to new gaming techniques and strategies.
 Keep buying and winning every game you can get your hands on.
 You never know which Gwent Card will be on the Most Wanted list next.

-There’s a lot more to talk about Gwent-Cards, besides the details, this guide is adequate enough to get you started with the massive Gwent Mini-Game.
+There’s a lot more to talk about Gwent-Cards besides the details.
+This Witcher 3 Gwent Guide is adequate enough to get you started with the massive Gwent Mini-Game.

 Was this article helpful?